tarantool/doc/doc/book/administration.rst

    gdb -batch -ex "generate-core-file" -p $PID

-or stop the server with a SIGABRT signal:
+or stop the instance with a SIGABRT signal:

 .. code-block:: console